vsAtlantaModDev/vsAtlanta/README.md

-This is a Friday Night Funkin' mod using the Kade Engine Follow the links for further instructions
+This is an open source Friday Night Funkin' mod using the Kade Engine for improved charting.

+Follow the links below for further instructuctions on setting the mod up.

 https://github.com/KadeDev/Kade-Engine
 https://github.com/ninjamuffin99/Funkin